 Jessica: Some people will try and schedule the interview around lunch, and just take a longer lunch.
 This happens from time to time, so no one usually thinks twice about it unless you are an hourly employee.
 Doctor’s appointments are also a good excuse if needed.
 Legally, an employer can’t ask too many questions, so if you need to, just tell them you have a doctor’s appointment.
 Try and schedule the interview before work with coffee, or after work with dinner.
 Be creative; you don’t want to be deceptive, but if you are sure this is a good possibility, it’s worth the one-time ordeal.

 Team Synergis: Any last tips for the job hunter?

-Above all, make the time to search, which can be hard when you are working full-time.
-Use weekends, paid holidays, and evenings to look and finish your resume.
+Above all, take the time to search, which can be hard when you are working full-time.
+Use weekends, paid holidays, and evenings to look at and finish your resume.